makesites/rss-merger/readme.md

 Description
 ===========
-This script will load a number of RSS feeds and compile them into one RSS 2.0 file.
+This script will load a number of RSS or Atom feeds and compile them into one RSS 2.0 file.
 You can use it to present a mash-up of your news from different places (blogs, twitter etc.) or just present news from other sources around the Net.
 This script is able to load all feeds asyncrhoniously if the [CURL extension](http://php.net/manual/ref.curl.php) is loaded, which provides a *significative* speed improvement.
 But you should *really* use it with a cache of some sort. `rssCacheInt` is a interface that will helps you to write your own, if you need, but RSS Merger come with the `rssFileCache` class, which enable the use of a cache directory on the file system.